pagkly/Zed/Investopedia3/Understanding Covenants.md

 Negative covenants are put in place to make borrowers refrain from certain actions that could result in the deterioration of their credit standing and ability to repay existing debt.
 The most common forms of negative covenants are financial ratios that a borrower must maintain as of the date of the financial statements.
 For instance, most loan agreements require a ratio of total debt to a certain measure of earnings not to exceed a maximum amount, which ensures that a company does not burden itself with more debt than it can afford to service.

-Another common negative covenant is an [interest coverage ratio](https://www.investopedia.com/terms/i/interestcoverageratio.asp), which says that earnings before interest and taxes (EBIT) must be greater in proportion to interest payments by a certain number of times.
+Another common negative covenant is an [[interest coverage ratio]](https://www.investopedia.com/terms/i/interestcoverageratio.asp), which says that earnings before interest and taxes (EBIT) must be greater in proportion to interest payments by a certain number of times.
 The ratio puts a check on a borrower to make sure that he generates enough earnings to afford paying interest.

 ### Bond Violations